Probing for Knowledge Attribution in Large Language Models: Discussion

 \section{Discussion}

-Our findings indicate that \emph{contributive attribution}, whether a completion is driven by contextual evidence or parametric memory, is a representation-level property that is often linearly accessible from hidden states.
-This reframes attribution as a diagnostic of which knowledge channel the model is using, complementing hallucination taxonomies that distinguish between faithfulness and factuality errors \citep{survey_taxonomy_hallucinations, qi2024catchelephantsurveyevolvement, ye2023cognitivemiragereviewhallucinations} and enabling online attribution signals that do not rely on post hoc verification.

-Prior work shows that contextual and parametric signals coexist and are differentially routed during generation, with models increasingly favouring one source over the other \citep{zhao2025understanding}; we complement this by quantitatively detecting which knowledge source drives the model’s output.
-The concentration of probe weight in upper-middle layers further matches prior findings that mid-layer activations are most informative for parametric vs.\ contextual selection \citep{tighidet2024probinglanguagemodelsknowledge}, and with broader evidence that later layers encode decision-relevant abstractions beyond surface form \citep{jawahar-etal-2019-bert, tenney2019learncontextprobingsentence}.

-Attribution is helpful because it is not a proxy for uncertainty: models can be confident yet wrong \citep{kuhn2023semanticuncertaintylinguisticinvariances}.
-Our mismatch analysis shows that using the wrong knowledge source substantially increases error risk, particularly when misleading context overrides parametric knowledge.
-However, many errors persist despite correct source alignment, indicating that attribution should be viewed as one diagnostic axis among others rather than as a complete error detector.
+Our findings indicate that \emph{contributive attribution}, whether a completion is driven by contextual evidence or parametric memory, is a representation-level property that is accessible from hidden states, offering a diagnostic lens on knowledge channel usage that complements hallucination taxonomies distinguishing faithfulness from factuality errors \citep{survey_taxonomy_hallucinations, qi2024catchelephantsurveyevolvement, ye2023cognitivemiragereviewhallucinations}.
+Our mismatch analysis motivates this: using the wrong knowledge source substantially increases error risk, particularly when misleading context overrides parametric knowledge.
+Yet many errors persist despite correct source alignment, indicating that attribution is one diagnostic axis among others rather than a complete error detector.

+Moreover, attribution is learnable even without explicit knowledge conflicts, as evidenced by our strong out-of-distribution performance including on unseen conflict settings.
+This challenges conflict-based approaches \citep{tighidet2024probinglanguagemodelsknowledge, xu2024knowledgeconflictsllmssurvey}, which conflate attribution with conflict resolution by design.
+Where prior mechanistic work shows that contextual and parametric signals coexist as superposed activations routed through largely distinct circuits \citep{zhao2025understanding}, our results go further: their relative contribution is quantitatively detectable at generation time without ever exposing contradictory information, suggesting conflict-free training is not merely sufficient but actually preferable.